National Museums of Genoa - Palazzo Spinola

-The National Gallery of Palazzo Spinola is an ancient residence built at the end of the sixteenth century in the heart of the historic center of Genoa, donated to the Italian State by the Marquises Spinola in 1958 who decided to allocate their centuries-old home to public use, with all the heritage preserved in it so that it could become a national museum.
+Palazzo Spinola is an ancient residence built at the end of the sixteenth century in the heart of the historic center of Genoa, donated to the Italian State by the Marquises Spinola in 1958 with all the heritage preserved in it so that it could become a national museum.

-The two noble floors, finely frescoed, boast a precious collection of paintings , sculptures and furnishings including works by artists such as Joos van Cleve , Antoon Van Dyck of which the Portrait of Ansaldo Pallavicino, Giulio Cesare Procaccini, Luca Giordano and Bernardo Strozzi are preserved.
+The two noble floors, finely frescoed, boast a precious collection of paintings , sculptures and furnishings including works by artists such as Joos van Cleve , Antoon Van Dyck , Giulio Cesare Procaccini, Luca Giordano , Guido Reni and Bernardo Strozzi .

-Absolute masterpiece that can be admired in the rooms of the National Gallery of Palazzo Spinola is the Hecce Homo by Antonello da Messina .
+An absolute masterpiece of the historical collection of Palazzo Spinola is the Ecce Homo by Antonello da Messina .

-as well as precious consoles , refined mirrors , doors embroidered with gold and silver thread , on the mezzanine floor you can visit an exceptional example of historic nineteenth-century cuisine .
+In addition to precious consoles , refined mirrors , doors embroidered with gold and silver thread , on the mezzanine floor you can visit an exceptional example of historic nineteenth-century cuisine .

-The house is part of the "Palazzi dei Rolli" system and therefore since 2006 it has been recognized as a World Heritage Site by UNESCO.
+The residence is part of the "Palazzi dei Rolli" system and therefore since 2006 it has been recognized as a UNESCO World Heritage Site.